nus-cs3281/2025/students/HollaG/knowledge.md

 most of the API is similar.

 Material Angular allows us to use pre-made components that follow the Material design style, allowing us to have a consistent and coherent UI experience.

+Material Angular provides advanced customization through the `::ng-deep` CSS selector.
+Normally, any CSS written in the .css file will not apply to the generated Angular Material HTML components, however, by using `::ng-deep`, it can be.
+However, it's important to note that this is a deprecated in future versions.

 ...